-Join the music bingo conversation with hosts Sean Wallbridge and Gemma Hughes to discuss hosting, future features, and practical ideas you can use to be a successful music bingo host!
+Join us as we discuss hosting, future features, and practical ideas you can use to be a successful music bingo host!

 You’ve taken the movie theatre format, and added music bingo in theatres.
 How is it working?